albertomh/djereo/docs/src/featurelist.md

    succeeding.
 - `django-checks`: runs Django's system checks (`manage.py check`).
 Optionally with the `--deploy` flag set.
 This check is strict by default, failing on warnings.
 Add checks to `SILENCED_SYSTEM_CHECKS` in `settings.py` to ignore specific warnings.
+  **N.B.** For system checks to succeed in 'deploy' mode, a GitHub Actions 'repository secret' called `DJANGO_SECRET_KEY` must exist in GitHub (under <repo>/secrets/actions).
+  The contents of this secret must be a random string at least 50 characters long.

 - `containerise`: builds a container image and pushes it to the specified registry.
 Accepts a list of platforms to build for, a list of tags and the path to a Dockerfile.
   **N.B.** If wishing to use the GitHub Container Registry (ghcr.io, the default) make sure